How to Support Someone as They Grieve

 Or send me a book that has ideas on how to keep grief at bay during the holidays while honoring our loved ones.
 Is there even a book like that?
 I found one that looks promising.

-Sending me a card with memories that you have of them.
+Sending me a card or old pictures with memories that you have of them.
 To this day when someone brings up a memory of them, I LOVE it.
 It reminds me of how they touched others and brings back their memory in such a rich new way.

 So, What Should You Do?